Chester-le-Street railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 Northern Trains

 Following the May 2021 timetable change, there are three trains per day (Monday to Saturday) heading north towards Newcastle, two of which extend to Carlisle via Hexham.
 On Sunday, there is a once-daily service to Carlisle.
 Heading south, there is a once-daily service to Darlington, which extends to Saltburn on Sunday only.